 The global economic crisis that began in 2008 saw a reversal in the yen’s depreciation trend, and the yen then gained ground against most other major currencies.
 From November 2008 to April 2013, the US dollar valued at less than 100 yen, and one US dollar traded at over 100 yen again only in May 2013.
 By September 2015, the US dollar traded at 120.13 yen.

 The table below gives you an indication of how the yen has fluctuated in value against some major currencies.

-All values are yearly averages.Back to top
+All values are for the month of January, from respective years.Back to top

 History of the Japanese yen

 In the 19th century, use of Spanish silver dollars was prevalent through South East Asia, Japan and the cost of China.
 These coins arrived on ships from Mexico to Manila, over a period of two and a half centuries.
 By the second half of the 19th century production of local coins to bear resemblance to Mexican pesos began, the first of which were silver Hong Kong dollars.
 The use of these Hong Kong dollars did not last for long, though.

 Japan decided to officially adopt a silver coin named ‘yen’, which literally translates to ‘a round object’, in 1871.
 It began circulation by May of the same year.
 The yen, at that point, was basically a dollar unit, and until 1873 all dollars the world over valued pretty much the same.
 The use of a decimal system came into effect as per the New Currency Act of 1871, which the country did away with in 1953.Back to top